Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 4. Regular Exercise

 Regular exercise is associated with countless health benefits, including weight loss, maintaining a healthy weight, heart health, and mental health.
 According to the National Diabetes Association, regular exercise can help you manage your blood sugar.
-Even short-term exercise can help your muscle cells to take up more glucose to be used for energy and tissue repair.
+Even short-term exercise can help your muscle cells take up more glucose to be used for energy and tissue repair.

 This process can help you lower your blood sugar.
-Long-term exercise can also prompt your cells to increase insulin sensitivity and to reduce and prevent insulin resistance.
+Long-term exercise can also prompt your cells to increase insulin sensitivity and reduce and prevent insulin resistance.
 Research has shown that exercise increases the effect of exercise on insulin sensitivity through multiple adaptations in glucose transport and metabolism.

 About 30 to 60 minutes of exercise on most days can help you lower inflammation, increase insulin sensitivity, manage stress levels, and improve your immunity, I recommend resistance training and high-intensity training (HIIT) 3 to 5 times a week, and low-intensity movement each day to my patients, friends, and family.